-They are currently accepting baby & kids clothing, nursery items. toys and books and other household essentials.
+They are currently accepting baby & kids clothing, and nursery items. toys and books and other household essentials.
 For a detailed list, head to their site.

 You can drop off goods during business hours at:

-Fitted for Work is a non-profit organisation to aim to empower disadvantaged women and find economic independence through direct donations, employment services, and advocacy.
+Fitted for Work is a non-profit organisation to aims to empower disadvantaged women and find economic independence through direct donations, employment services, and advocacy.
 They are a great place to donate pre-loved goods in Sydney.

-At the moment, only their Melbourne location is open, so head to their Facebook page and stay tuned.
-When they re-open, you can help women find meaningful work by donating good quality business and work attire at its Parramatta Dressing Room, Monday-Thursday between 10am–3pm.
+You can help women find meaningful work by donating good quality business and work attire at its Parramatta Dressing Room, Monday-Thursday between 10am–3pm.